Global Education

 Why does Casey Collins enjoy being a global music teacher?
 For her it’s simple: providing students with authentic, engaging, cultural experiences.

 “I get to deliver the world to my students every day,” Casey said.
-“I have the unique opportunity to travel the entire world with my students in each grade level, and learn about the intricacies of each culture while celebrating the rich diversity already present in the school environment.”
+“I have the unique opportunity to travel the entire world with my students in each grade level, and learn about the intricacies of each culture while celebrating the rich perspectives and backgrounds already present in the school environment.”

 Casey was recognized for bringing global concepts into music class, as her passion for taking global education beyond core subject instruction is both admirable and inspiring.
 She said student success is at the core of education, and she wants her students to feel comfortable and engaged in their learning processes.